mobizt/FirebaseClient/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Create minimal, clean and clear testing code that addressed the issue.
+Create minimal, clean and clear but complete code that can be reproduced the issue.
 The third party libraries should be removed.
-And post the testing code here.
+And post the code here.

 **Expected behavior**